Blues can't capitalize on chances as Boston evens series

 ST. LOUIS (AP) — Playing with fire finally caught up to the Blues.

-With a chance to win the first Stanley Cup championship in franchise history on home ice, St. Louis got off to a quick start with five of the first six shots in Game 6 against Boston.
+Missed chances and an early rash of penalties cost St. Louis with a chance to win the first Stanley Cup championship in franchise history on home ice.

-The lack of discipline that St. Louis has used to its advantage throughout the postseason — while dodging bullets on the penalty kill — caught up to the Blues quickly this time.
+The lack of discipline that St. Louis has used to its advantage throughout the postseason — playing hard, roughing up the opponent while dodging bullets on the penalty kill — caught up to the Blues quickly this time.
 Boston needed just 21 seconds to convert on the 5-on-3 on a Brad Marchand one-timer to make it 1-0.

+Seconds before taking the penalty, O'Reilly actually had a short-handed breakaway but the puck rolled off of his stick before he could get a shot off.

+The missed opportunity followed by the Bruins cashing in on theirs set the tone in St. Louis' 5-1 loss.

 Goaltender Tuukka Rask did the rest, shutting down a number of high-quality chances by the Blues.
 When Rask couldn't make the save, his defense was there as Charlie McAvoy swiped a puck away that was rolling off of Rask's back.

+"We've got to get more pucks to the net, a little bit more traffic and get one of those really dirty ones," Blues forward Alexander Steen said.
+"It was a tight game.
+I think when it's like that we need to get to the inside a bit more, create some traffic, make it tougher."

-The Blues had four power plays to the Bruins' two, but couldn't cash in on any of them even though they put 12 shots on net.
+The Blues had four power plays to the Bruins' two, but couldn't convert any of them even though they put 12 shots on net.
 St. Louis is just 1 for 18 with the man advantage through the first six games of the Stanley Cup Final, a far cry from Boston's 7 for 21.

+"I thought we had good looks," Blues forward David Perron said.
+"Of course we want to score on the power play, but I don't think that's why we lost the game.
+We made some mistakes that ended up in the back of our net."

 O'Reilly finally got the Blues on the board with 7:59 left in the third, but only after Brandon Carlo and Karson Kuhlman had given the Bruins a comfortable 3-0 lead with goals earlier in the period.